| NESFA Treasury Procedures – Table of Contents | Last updated before 7/2005 |

 Due to peculiarities of Peachtree and the fact that NESFA is on a cash accounting basis, we have to jump through some oddly-shaped hoops to properly make the cost of producing a book an inventory asset.
 This is the procedure:

 When a book is started, create an asset account for the book.
-We have about twenty asset accounts (named AS-Book1 through AS-Book28) which can be re-used for that purpose.
-Pick one which is currently unused (has a balance of zero) and change its name to reflect the book you will be accumulating expenses for.
+We have about a hundred asset accounts (named AS-Book001 through AS-Book099) which can be and were re-used for that purpose.
+Nowadays, we do not reuse them.
+Pick one which is currently unused, or create a new one, and name it to reflect the book you will be accumulating expenses for.

-As expenses come in and checks are written, use the AS-Booknn account instead of an expense account to accumulate all the book expenses.
+As expenses come in and checks are written, use the AS-Booknnn account to accumulate all the book expenses (but NOT advances against expenses).
 As the book moves to completion, all of the expenses incurred will be included in this account.

-Once all of the expenses are in, and we know the number of copies printed, we buy the book into inventory with a single transaction where we record a purchase where we "spend" the total value of the AS-Booknn account to buy however many books were actually printed.
-This transfers the cost of publishing the book from the AS-Booknn account to the IV-book account.
-At the end of this the AS-Booknn account should have a zero balance.
+Once all of the expenses are in, and we know the number of copies printed, we buy the book into inventory with a single transaction where we record a purchase where we spend the total value of the AS-Booknnn account to buy however many books were actually printed.
+This transfers the cost of publishing the book from the AS-Booknnn account to the IV-book account.
+At the end of this the AS-Booknnn account should have a zero balance.

 It is highly desirable to buy the book into inventory as early as possible.
 This should not be delayed more than necessary and should happen as soon as the final printing and shipping bill arrives (which also includes the exact number of books printed.)